-Now, I’m sure you’ve heard of the whole “if you sleep with one person, you’re also sleeping with the five other people they’ve slept with, and the five other people each of those people have slept with.”
+Remember the saying, “If you sleep with one person, you’re also sleeping with the five other people they’ve slept with, and the five other people each of those people have slept with.”
 The spider web never ends.
-This means that that person from New Year’s party circa 2016 that your partner’s first partner’s partner slept with, ended up (probably unknowingly) giving you and the next person you sleep with an STD.
+This means that that person from the New Year’s party in 2016 that your partner’s first partner’s partner slept with, ended up (probably unknowingly) giving you and the next person you sleep with an STD.
 Imagine what the number of cases of chlamydia in the U.S. actually is if people tested for STDs as often as they should.

 Many people believe that only those who “have a risky sex life” are likely to get STDs.
-The truth is anyone sexually active at all is likely to contract an STD at least once in their life.
+The truth is anyone sexually active at all is at risk to contract an STD.

-If the U.S. would stop looking at STDs like they’re something dishonorable, we’d all be much more likely to get tested.
-The United States would be able to do a little better in sexual health education, slow down the rates of STDs and catch up with the rest of the developed world.
+If we could remove the stigma attached to STD testing, we’d all be much more likely to get tested.
+The United States would be able to do a little better in sexual health education, slow down the rates of STDs, and catch up with the rest of the developed world.

 Of all the groups, teens and young adults have the highest rates of infection.
-The most common bacterial sexually transmitted infection (STI) is chlamydia.
+The most common bacterial STD is chlamydia.